Training a Task-Specific Image Reconstruction Loss: Hyper-parameter tuning for VGG and LPIPS

 \section{Hyper-parameter tuning for VGG and LPIPS}

-In Fig. \ref{fig:ablation-alpha}, we show the qualitative results for the trade-off between the MSE and LPIPS/VGG network components in the joint loss function.
+In Fig. \ref{fig:ablation-alpha} we show the qualitative results for the trade-off between the MSE and LPIPS/VGG network components in the joint loss function.
 For fair comparison, we conducted a hyper-parameter search over the scalar $\lambda$ controlling the weight of the feature-wise loss function.
 We searched over the values in \{$\lambda: \lambda=10^{k},\,k=-3,..,3$\}.
 The greater $\lambda$ parameter is, the more LPIPS/VGG components contribution is.
 In our experiments across all image restoration applications, we found the best results are produced when $\lambda = 1$ for VGG and $\lambda = 0.1$ for LPIPS loss.
-Additional qualitative results are provided on the \href{https://www.cl.cam.ac.uk/research/rainbow/projects/mdf/}{Project website}.
+Additional qualitative results are provided in the HTML report.